How to overcome key barriers to telematics adoption on the farm

 Efficiency, cost savings, risk mitigation, safety and productivity are some of the benefits of farm and ranch telematics.
 But there can be barriers to adding it to a farm fleet, even seasonal-use vehicles like trucks hauling grain during harvest.
 Addressing barriers like these with everyone on a farm or ranch helps with customer adoption.

 - Cost.
 Introducing telematics into a farm or ranch fleet is an investment.
 There’s the initial cost of hardware and installation as well as ongoing data usage and maintenance costs.
 Cost is often a major variable in finding the right system for a farm or ranch.
 Clearly showing the ways telematics can save money over time can help overcome this barrier.
-Plus, you can offer discounted Razor and Zubie telematics and asset tracking solutions to make the cost more manageable for Nationwide policyholders.
+Plus, you can offer discounted Razor telematics and asset tracking solutions to make the cost more manageable for Nationwide policyholders.

 - Complexity.
 Telematics is essentially a way to collect basic data points.
 But the hardware and data it generates can be complex for some customers.
 Overcome this barrier by making sure they’re trained on how telematics systems work and how to troubleshoot any issues.
 Our Risk Management team is experienced with fleet telematics and can help your customers get started.